acjay/akka-websocket-chat/blog/02_WebSocket_and_Akka_HTTP.md

 And then, there's another DSL.
 A simpler DSL.
 I don't know if the manual explicitly gives it a name, but [the API docs](https://doc.akka.io/api/akka/2.5.12/akka/stream/scaladsl/) call it the "flow DSL".
 It's almost completely free of boilerplate.
 The only catch is that it only directly supports the building of linear stream processes, without fancy features like feedback.
 But as it turns out, this is exactly the level of power we need to build the sort of `Flow` Akka HTTP requires for our WebSocket service.

 With _all of that_ out of the way, we can finally get around to building something.
 Sorry it took so long, but take it from me, this is way quicker than reading the whole manual.

-## Separate the transport logic from the business logic

-As alluded to above, most Akka Streams tutorials use unnecessarily low-level features.
-But the second pitfall I see is deep coupling of the business logic of the application with the structure of the server.
-In my experience, this isn't always easy to do, but it pays dividends as you maintain your system.

-One of my key strategies is to figure out how to express my business logic in the form of _async functions over ADTs_.
-In other words, I don't want to be dealing with `Flow`s, or any other complex library structure when I write my logic.
-That's going to be much more difficult to reason about and test.
-This means I need to write an adapter from Akka HTTP's `Flow`-based API to something I can plug simple functions into.

-For this project, I wrote an adapter called `WebSocketsHandler`.
-It builds a scaffold for the sort of handler I suspect many people need.
-It supports:

-- Serialization between the wire format and Scala data structures.
-- Request-response trips from client to server, similar to HTTP or RPC.
-- Server-push messages to the client.
-- Session data storage, along with state changes in response to client commands or server events.
-- Termination of the connection.

-`CommandAndPushWebSocketHandler` is a `trait`, which

 <a target="1">**1**</a> Technically, it is `Function1[-T1, +R]`, which captures the variance constraints of the input and output parameters, but this isn't relevant here.